drewglov/Portfolio/README.md

 Repository containing portfolio of data science projects completed by me for academic, self-learning, and hobby purposes.
 Presented in the form of iPython Notebooks.
 These projects have been completed using Python 3.6 unless otherwise specified.

+I am always willing to meet new people in hopes of doing business together.
+I can be reached via email at drewrglov@gmail.com.

 ## Contents

 ### Data Wrangling & Exploratory Analysis